-PIA Compliance is under the responsibility of the Head of Compliance and Money Laundering Reporting Officer (HoC) who reports directly to the Chief Risk & Compliance Officer.
+PIA Compliance is under the responsibility of the Head of Compliance and Money Laundering Reporting Officer (HoC) who is a member of the PIA Senior Management Team and reports directly to the PIA Managing Director.

 The key roles and responsibilities of PIA Compliance are summarised below.